Vatuu/silent-hill-decomp/docs/Analysis Guide.md

 After analysis has completed most functions should be identified and viewable in the decompiler view, though some may still be left undefined, needing to be set as code manually (especially map functions, which are often only referenced by data).

+### Parsing structs/function definitions from C headers

+Ghidra includes the ability to parse C headers into datatypes that are usable in the disassembly, fortunately this parser appears to work with the headers in our repo pretty well.

+However Ghidra is unable to match up functions with the function definitions from the header by itself, so another script is needed to let Ghidra make use of them:

+- Copy the [silent-hill-decomp.prf](/tools/ghidra_scripts/silent-hill-decomp.prf) file from the repo to Ghidra `parserprofiles` folder

+   * (either `%AppData%/ghidra/ghidra_XXX_PUBLIC/parserprofiles/`, or `Ghidra/Features/Base/data/parserprofiles/` folder)
+- Copy the [LoadSHFuncdefs.py](/tools/ghidra_scripts/LoadSHFuncdefs.py) script into **Ghidra/Features/Jython/ghidra_scripts/** folder.
+- After loading SH in with the `LoadSHOverlays.py` script above, go to **File > Parse C Source**
+- Select `silent-hill-decomp.prf` in the **Parse Configuration** dropdown.
+- In the **Include Paths** section, double-click each of the paths and change them to use the correct repo path.
+- Click **Parse to Program**, if asked about open archives, pick **Don't Use Open Archives**
+- Once the headers have been parsed, go to **Window > Script Manager > PSX**, click on **LoadSHFuncdefs.py**, and press the green Play icon
+- Allow script to run, hopefully once it's finished most functions should now have the correct definition applied.

+Currently global data variables such as `g_SysWork/g_GameWork` will still need to be setup manually, though the structs for them should have been loaded by the Ghidra parser.

 ---

 ## **[IDA Pro](https://hex-rays.com/ida-pro)**